 I’ll be the first to admit that I went a little over-the-top when it came to dressing my daughter.
 What can I say?
 I’m a wardrobe stylist…it’s in my nature to want to put together fun outfits!
 That said, too many accessories for tiny babies just isn’t worth the hassle.
 Also, since we’re having a boy there will be less temptation for accessory overkill since they don’t have as many options.
 He’ll probably live in simple bodysuits and comfy pants for the most part.

 I love me some baby shoes.
 They’re so cute and tiny!
 But, they’re also pretty impractical when it comes to newborns.
 I always put shoes on my daughter, but when she was teeny tiny?
 Nothing really fit.
-It was nearly 4 months before I could find any shoes to fit her feet.
-I’ll be saving my money this time and waiting until my baby is a wee bit bigger to purchase fun shoes (these are on my wishlist!).
+It was nearly four months before I could find any shoes to fit her feet.
+I’ll be saving my money this time and waiting until my baby is a wee bit bigger to purchase fun shoes.

 5. Cheap diapers

-As a new mom on a budget I decided to try some of the bargain brands of diapers in the early days and it was a total disaster.
+As a new mom on a budget, I decided to try some of the bargain brands of diapers in the early days and it was a total disaster.
 Just because you can get a ton of diapers for a cheap price does not a bargain make.
 If your baby leaks out of every diaper, then you’re not getting a good deal.
-Our favorites ended up being Huggies and especially the Overnites that were the key component to us getting a full night’s sleep!
+Our favorites ended up being Huggies (especially their Overnites that were the key component to us getting a full night’s sleep!).

 6. Nursing covers

 While nursing covers can be useful in the early days of nursing, once you get the hang of things, they’re more cumbersome than anything.
 This time around I’ll be ditching the nursing cover in favor of a lightweight scarf, or to be honest — nothing at all.
 Nursing without a cover can definitely be done in a very discreet way once you get used to it.